 In order for these trends to become apparent, you must utilize your analytics and reporting tools.
 If you don’t have any, start looking for a system that works for you.

 3. Make effective decisions about your learning investment.

 After you have figured out how your people are learning, you can understand how learning is used.
 Analytics and reporting are a big aspect of this.
 You will have all of your data in one place and are able to make decisions just by looking at one or two reports.
 You will be able to see what learning worked and how you will use that to further your employees and organization.

 Two things to look for when figuring out what kind of system or tool you need for your analytics and reporting are:

 You want your analytics and reports to be flexible and customizable because not every organization or position is the same.
 Not everyone needs to see the same things and not everyone cares about the same things.
 Maybe you are looking at just one position or one learning course.
 You don’t need to see everything in the system.
 You just need the one thing on your dashboard.

-To truly maximize on your learning investment, following these 3 steps will help.
-Understanding and executing on the data is extremely important when it comes to the talent and growth in your organization.
+To truly maximize your learning investment, following these 3 steps will help.
+Understanding and executing the data is extremely important when it comes to the talent and growth in your organization.
 Just remember that not all organizations are the same.
 Your company may need a completely different model than your competitor.
-So, flexibility and customization is key when selecting which tool you will use.
+So, flexibility and customization are key when selecting which tool you will use.